Mohamed-Sabiyathulla/ARCO-Documents/f-Employee Retirement.md

    **7- Need Travel Arrangements,**

-   - Travel is Optional to request from Organization in the Retirement to Employee.
+   - Travel is **Optional** to request from Organization in Retirement process to Employee.

    **8- Need Exit,**

-   - Final Exit Visa is Afford from Organization in the Retirement to Employee.
+   - Final Exit Visa is Afford from Organization in Retirement process to Employee.

    **9- Need Clearance,**

-  - Clearance is Optional to request from Organization in the Retirement process.
+  - Clearance process is **Optional** to request from Organization in the Retirement process to Employee.